mikethebike222/Onboarding-Bot/README.md

-I assume you have npm installed already
+I assume you have npm installed already,

+First clone the repo

-First add a .env file inside the backend folder and add, OPENAI_API_KEY={your key}
+Then add a .env file inside the backend folder and add, OPENAI_API_KEY={your key}

 For running the frontend do the following,
 1. rm -rf node_modules package-lock.json